echeran/smile-of-murugan/webbook/chapter02.md

 affluent.
 When a poet in *Puṟ*.
 208. 7-8 says: "I am not singing for money" and "I am not a poet who barters his art", it implies the existence of "mercenary" singers.
-Some of the poems speak even of the duty, of the obligation (*kataṉ,* lit. "debt") towards the minstrels which the ruling monarchs and chieftains have to perform *(Pur.* 201.
+Some of the poems speak even of the duty, of the obligation (*kaṭaṉ,* lit. "debt") towards the minstrels which the ruling monarchs and chieftains have to perform *(Pur.* 201.
 14, 203.
 II).

 The learning of the minstrels was oral, acquired by imitation and